thiagogitai/grafica/README.md

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

+## Pricing tooling

+To keep `resources/data/products/{slug}-field-keys.json` aligned with the official Eskenazi payloads, use the helpers under `scripts/`:

+- `php scripts/verify-field-keys.php <slug> <payload.json>` compares a browser-exported payload (`pricingParameters->Options`) with the current key map and reports missing or extraneous `Key`s.
+- `php scripts/generate-field-keys.php <slug> <payload.json> --write` rebuilds the field-key file (preserving existing metadata) based on the payload you just captured.

+Export the payloads from the browser (network → `validate-price`) and run these scripts whenever you add or modify a product, even if it has hundreds of options—the scripts work with the full list of keys.

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.